vanillaSlice/the-mono/projects/game-of-life/README.md

     gradlew clean buildFatJar
     ```

-    This will create a jar file called `GameOfLife-all-1.1.0.jar` in `build/libs`.
+    This will create a jar file called `GameOfLife.jar` in `build/libs`.

 ### Running

-To run the application double-click `GameOfLife-all-1.1.0.jar` or from your terminal/command prompt run:
+To run the application double-click `GameOfLife.jar` or from your terminal/command prompt run:

 ```
-java -jar GameOfLife-all-1.1.0.jar
+java -jar GameOfLife.jar
 ```

 ## Technology Used